UuqV/sol-poker/src/README.md

 ]
 ```

-# createRound
+# createPot
-Represents a game at a round.
-Currently only supports a single round of betting.
+Represents a game at a pot.
+Currently only supports a single pot of betting.

 args:
 ```